celliern/triflow/source_doc/source/overview.rst

 Model compilation
 ------------------

 The model has to be compiled before being employed.
-The sympy library provides an easy way to automatically write the Fortran or C routine corresponding.
-Better than that, a tool has been written in order to convert sympy complex expressions to Theano_ graph which can be easily compiled.
+The sympy_ library provides an easy way to automatically write the Fortran or C routine corresponding.
+Better than that, the symbolic form of the expression feed custom compilers in order to provide the routine for the time derivative and the associate jacobian.

+Actually there are two different compilers : the first one use only the NumPy_ library (and is not really compiled, but use NumPy_ mechanism which stand by C array operations).
+In that case the initialization time depend only of the symbolic computation and can be almost instant for simple models.
+The second one is build on Theano_, thus provide algorithm graph optimization and write a C binary for the routines.
+For simple case, the Theano_ compiler is twice faster as the NumPy_ one.
+By default, Theano_ is used.

 In the examples folder live some classic 1D PDE (diffusion, diffusion/advection, burger equation...).

 The Model class is pickable, means that it can be sent across the network and between cpu for multiprocessing purpose.
-It can be sae on disk as a binary and reload later.
+It can be save on disk as a binary and reload later.
 It is important in order to reduce the large compilation overhead. (see Model.save and load_model).
-Thus, the model has to be re-optimized by Theano on every new host, leading to potential long initialization for large and complex models.
+Thus, the model has to be re-optimized by Theano on every new host if using this compiler, leading to potential long initialization for large and complex models.
 The memory footprint can be large (> 1Go) in some case: this is the cost of the theano aggressive graph optimization strategy.
-[Further work will include the choice between high performance and fast overhead].
-It should be important to notice that Theano is able to handle GPU computation if properly configured (see the Theano_ documentation for more details).
+It should be important to notice that Theano_ is able to handle GPU computation if properly configured (see its documentation for more details).
+For large parametric studies and simple models, using the NumPy_ compiler could be more interesting.

 Fields containers
 ------------------